holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 When writing Zome code, it is common to need to reference aspects of the context it runs in, such as the active user/agent, or the DNA hash of the app.
 Holochain exposes certain values through to the Zome, though it does so natively by way of the `hc_init_globals` function mentioned.
 Taking care to expose these values as constants will simplify the developer experience.

 This is done by calling `hc_init_globals` with an input value of 0.
 The result of calling the function is a 32 bit integer which represents the memory location of a serialized JSON object containing all the app global values.
 Fetch the result from memory, and deserialize the result back into an object.
-If appropriate, set those values as exports for the Development Kit.
+If appropriate, set those values as exports for the DNA Framework.
 For example, in Rust, values become accessible in Zomes using `hdk::APP_NAME`.
 It's recommended to use all capital letters for the export of the constants, but as they are returned as keys on an object from `hc_init_globals` they are in lower case.
 The object has the following values:
 - app_name
 - app_dna_hash
 - app_agent_id_str